Skip to Content

 When you face accusations of stalking in Fort Bend County, your reputation, personal relationships, and freedom can be at risk.
 Every case brings unique facts and challenges.
 You need a legal team that acts fast and provides the attention your situation demands.
 At The Sims Law Firm, PLLC, we rely on extensive experience defending against criminal charges in Texas to protect your rights and guide you forward from the moment you contact us.

 Law enforcement and prosecutors across Fort Bend County treat stalking charges seriously.
 Local courts follow strict procedures and review every detail closely.
-Many individuals have immediate questions about how an arrest impacts their life, their career, or future opportunities.
+Many individuals have immediate questions about how an arrest impacts their life, their career, or their future opportunities.
 Early legal guidance can also help secure necessary information, set your expectations, and clarify your legal options before things escalate.

 Don't face a stalking felony alone.
 Leverage the experience of former prosecutors for your defense.
 Call a dedicated stalking defense lawyer in Fort Bend County at (713) 766-1445 or schedule your consultation online.